I pushed the door open, a knot of nerves twisting in my gut.

 Feeling completely and thoroughly sick, I pretty much threw myself towards the nearest bus stop.

 A part of me appreciated how pathetic I was.
-While I'd gathered the gumption to make it this far, I hadn't even been able to head into a single bar.
+While I’d clutched up the courage to make it this far, I hadn’t even been able to head into a single bar.

 Oh God, I was a goner.
 When they changed the laws and Sarah wouldn’t be able to look after me anymore, I’d be dead within a week.